-All data uploaded to a dataset is versioned.
-A version is a locked copy of the table that can't be edited or deleted.
-This means that you can confidently use a dataset in your projects, knowing that it will never change while you're working on it.
+All data uploaded to a table is versioned.
+All tables in a dataset are versioned together.
+A version is a locked copy of the data that can't be edited or deleted.
+This means that you can confidently use it in your projects, knowing that it will never change while you're working on it.

 If the dataset's owner has an update, finds a mistake to correct, or would otherwise like to modify the existing data they can create and release a new version that will exist alongside the previous version of that dataset.

-You can inspect the version history of a dataset by clicking on the version number on the dataset page or on a dataset node.
+You can view the the version history and release notes of a dataset on the dataset page overview.

-Within each version you can view the Edits, Table and Release tabs, if you have the appropriate access level.
+Within each version you can view the Edits made to create it if you have the appropriate access level.

 To help researchers better understand if they should upgrade to a new version, Redivis uses semantic versioning, of the form